Sequence Of Stain Test To Identify The Textile Fibers | Chemical Test

 • Hemp, Ramie, and cotton stain violet.

-• Flax stain brownish violet.
+• Flax stain is brownish violet.

-• Jute stain brown.
+• Jute stains brown.

-• Many other fibers stain shades of yellow-brown including silk.
+• Many other fibers stain shades of yellow-brown, including silk.

 • Woody fibers such as unbleached jute stain deep magenta because of the presence of Lignin.

 Finally, it needs to perform a stain test to be sure about the color of the fiber.
+That’s all about identification of textile fibers by stain test.

 Leave a Comment